 Though filing taxes can be complicated for expats, we have some good news.
 Extensions are available for your overseas tax return – some are even automatic!
-As an American, you are likely accustomed to having the April 15th deadline (April 17th in 2018) in mind as soon as the year ends, but those living abroad have a number of different dates to keep in mind.
+As an American, you are likely accustomed to having the April 15th deadline in mind as soon as the year ends, but those living abroad have a number of different dates to keep in mind for expat tax extensions.

-If you are living abroad, you are granted an automatic two-month extension to file your U.S. income tax returns, which pushes the deadline to June 15th.
-This applies if, as of April 17th, you are living, have your main place of business, or are on military/naval service duty outside the United States and Puerto Rico.
+If you are living abroad, you are granted an automatic two-month out of country tax extension to file your U.S. income tax returns, which pushes the deadline to June 15th.
+This applies if, as of April 15th, you are living, have your main place of business, or are on military/naval service duty outside the United States and Puerto Rico.

 Extension By Request Until October 15th